 This is a group for anyone interested in Humanism, Atheism, Rationalism, & Philosophy to promote the discussion of those ideas.

-HARP will have monthly meetings where all are welcome and the topics will range from open discussion to more guided meetings on the topics of this group Humanism, Atheism, Rationalism, & Philosophy.
+HARP may have monthly meetings but this is not the group's main goal.
+At monthly HARP meetings all are welcome and the topics will range from open discussion to more guided meetings on the topics of this group Humanism, Atheism, Rationalism, & Philosophy. <br>

-This group has a mission to be active in both inreach as well as its outreach goals.
+HARP's main mission is to be active in both inreach as well as its outreach goals. <br>

 Faith is the reason blindness of otherwise great thinkers, which is why I oppose faith so much.
 But hey, that’s just me some people don't seem to require reason and evidence for or to keep beliefs and instead just use faith thus claiming to know things they do not know nor should feel justified to believe in.